codustry/snap-html/README.md

 We follow [Semantic Versions](https://semver.org/) specification.

 We use [`Release Drafter`](https://github.com/marketplace/actions/release-drafter).
-As pull requests are merged, a draft release is kept up-to-date listing the changes, ready to publish when you’re ready.
+As pull requests are merged, a draft release is kept up-to-date listing the changes, ready to publish when you're ready.
 With the categories option, you can categorize pull requests in release notes using labels.

 For Pull Request this labels are configured, by default: